-Carmack (Program Director), Cornett, Froman, Hall, Lampton, Maines, Ogle, Oliver, Phillips, Robertson, Romig
+Carmack (Program Director), Cornett, Lampton, Ogle, Oliver, Phillips, Romig, D. Terrell, J. Terrell, White, Wingfield

-The programs of Graduate Counseling are designed to prepare professionals for counseling and guidance in public and private elementary and secondary schools, community agencies, private agencies, and pastoral settings.
-Programs are offered in Community Counseling, Marriage and Family Therapy, and School Counseling.
-The intent of Graduate Counseling is to offer programs that produce credentialed and licensed Christian men and women who will actively pursue careers in service occupations through which personal lives may be healed and strengthened.
+The programs of the Department of Graduate Counseling are designed to prepare professionals for counseling and guidance in public and private elementary and secondary schools, community agencies, private agencies, and pastoral settings.
+Degree programs are offered in Clinical Mental Health Counseling, Marriage and Family Therapy, and School Counseling.
+A post-master's Graduate Certificate Program in Play Therapy is also offered.
+The intent of the Department of Graduate Counseling is to offer programs that produce credentialed and licensed Christian men and women who will actively pursue careers in service occupations through which personal lives may be healed and strengthened.